-\Attempted hours include Pass/Fail courses, withdrawals, repeated courses, and failed courses.
+Attempted hours include Pass/Fail courses, withdrawals, repeated courses, and failed courses.
 Summer hours are included.
 All transfer hours attempted from all institutions (including withdrawals or failing grades) and hours for which a student did not receive financial aid are counted.
 Courses which are dropped during the regular Drop/Add periods and are not reflected on the academic transcript are not counted.

-2. Qualitative Evaluation
+2. Qualitative Evaluation (GPA)

-The qualitative evaluation requires that students maintain the minimum acceptable level of academic achievement outlined in the Lander University catalog.
-The current minimum acceptable level of academic achievement is provided below.
+The qualitative evaluation requires that students maintain a minimum level of academic achievement.
+The current levels of academic achievement are provided below: